featurevisor/featurevisor/docs/concepts/gitops.md

 Featurevisor is an open-source project that falls perfectly in line with the GitOps model.
 It [manages your features](/docs/feature-management) which can be either on/off switches, variations for A/B testing, or even variables as remote configuration for specific functionalities in your software including their rollout rules.

-These [features](/docs/features) are declared as YAML files in a Git repository.
+These [features](/docs/features) are declared as individual files in a Git repository.

 ## How does it work?

-- **Declare feature flags**: Developers declare feature flags in [YAML](/docs/features) files and store them in a Git repository.
+- **Declare feature flags**: Developers declare feature flags as [files](/docs/features) and store them in a Git repository.
 - **Review & approve**: Any changes to feature flags must be submitted as Pull Requests in Git, allowing team members to review and approve changes.
 - **Automate with CI/CD**: Featurevisor is tightly integrated with your preferred Continuous Integration/Continuous Deployment (CI/CD) pipeline.
 When a Pull Request is merged, the pipeline automatically deploys the new configurations.